Gravity Falls season 1

-The first season of the American animated television series Gravity Falls consisted of 20 episodes on the Disney Channel, and aired from June 15, 2012 to August 2, 2013.
+The first season of the American animated mystery comedy television series Gravity Falls premiered on Disney Channel on June 15, 2012, and ended on August 2, 2013.
+The season contains 20 episodes.

 Development

 Premise and plot

 The season revolves around the various antics of two fraternal twins, Dipper and Mabel Pines, who were handed over to their Great Uncle (or "Grunkle") Stan, who runs a tourist trap called The Mystery Shack, in the town of Gravity Falls, Oregon.
-They soon realize that the town holds many secrets, and when Dipper obtains a book that he finds in the magical land he’s transported to, he and Mabel find their everyday life changes.
-Alongside them in their antics are Soos and Wendy Corduroy, who work for The Mystery Shack, the latter of whom Dipper has a crush on.
+They soon realize that the town holds many secrets, and when Dipper obtains a book that he finds in the magical land he's transported to, he and Mabel find their everyday life changes.
+Alongside them in their antics are Soos Ramirez and Wendy Corduroy, who work for The Mystery Shack, the latter of whom Dipper has a crush on.

 Prior to working on the series, series creator Alex Hirsch's primary inspiration growing up was the popular animated sitcom The Simpsons, where he observed that "animation could be funnier than live-action.
 That animation didn't have to just be for kids.
 That it could be satirical and observational and grounded in a sense of character interaction".
+This way, the show could be readily enjoyably by children and adults alike.
 Hirsch graduated from the California Institute of the Arts, and was hired to work as writer and storyboard artist for the Cartoon Network series The Marvelous Misadventures of Flapjack, where he was paired up with Pendleton Ward, the creator of Adventure Time.
 Afterwards, he moved on to co-develop the Disney Channel animated series Fish Hooks, shortly before he pitched (and was subsequently green-lit) Gravity Falls.